modular/modular/KGEN/docs/LazyParsing.md

 This code seems non-sensical: `x` is defined by calling `bar`, even though `bar` is defined after `x`!
 This works, however, because the definitions of declarations even inside a function body are lazily resolved.
-The reality is that imperative regions like function bodies have different considerations: we would like to be able to reference variables within imperative code before the function body is fully resolved.
+The reality is that imperative regions like function bodies have different considerations, because e.g. they can capture values and we would like to be able to reference variables within imperative code before the function body is fully resolved.